← Frameworks

 • Individual knowledge - walks out the door when the person leaves

-• Verified data - each run generates labeled examples
+• Verified data - each run generates labeled examples; the corpus grows with volume

 • Process knowledge - understanding where failures cluster is cumulative